Conditions: Throat

 A tonsil stone

 Tonsil stones are collections of food, dead cells, and mucus that get trapped in the crypts of tonsils.
-They tend to harden and allow bacteria to thrive, sometimes causing inflammation, pain and/or bad breath.
+They tend to harden and allow bacteria to thrive, sometimes causing tonsillitis, pain and/or bad breath.
 Here’s a light-hearted video explaining tonsil stones in greater detail.

 Swallowing